appsmithorg/appsmith-docs/website/docs/connect-data/reference/querying-postgres.md

 In the above example, `tableUsers` is the name of the Table widget used to display the data using [**server-side pagination**](/build-apps/how-to-guides/Server-side-pagination-in-table).

+See how to guide on [Fetch and Filter data in SQL](/connect-data/how-to-guides/fetch-and-filter-data-in-sql).

 ### Insert data

 ```